maishahoq/Intro-to-Interactive-Media-Class/Assignment/FinalProject/README.md

 <img src="https://user-images.githubusercontent.com/90750426/168316679-52634c37-12b8-4948-b619-6d6feb9dc4c9.gif" width="200"> <img src="https://user-images.githubusercontent.com/90750426/168316892-e42dd523-90f7-4ee2-a8bf-3f7865bacadd.gif" width="200">

-**///stitching process///**

-to learn how to sitch, we followed [GitHub Pages](https://www.youtube.com/watch?v=K3fFHV6r9Ow) from Youtube.
-This video demonstrates an invisible stitiching method known as "ladder sititch."
-This was particularly helpful for beginners like us.
-After putting all the sensors inside, we made small cuts on the tips of the Panda's legs and hands.
-This way, we could get more accurate inputs from our sensors.

-### Game Description
+### Project Roadmap and Game Description:

-Our
-Screens:

-Start Screen:
+1. Get the 4 sensor data from Arduino
+2. The p5.js 1st screen changes to 2nd screen after 3s of starting the program (cuz it takes sometime for the pulse sensor to start taking correct values as input) .
+3. Click on Anxiety Tracker, it starts processing the data from pulse.
+But the data collection had started already when the program starts.
+This means that we give ample time for the pulse meter to stablize and start giving the p5.js correct data [decided from user testing].
+4. The pulse can be seen on the screen, in the yellow circular part

-Measure Pulse and Daily Mood Journal [Choose either] If Pulse>70 and less than 90 BPM, normal category screen pops up If Pulse<70 and > 90 BPM, non-normal category screen pops up Screen-3:Click on anxiety tracker and it takes you to pulse measuring screen It will store all the pulse values for 1 minute, and give you the average pulse rate.
+5. It will store all the pulse values for 1 minute, and dislay you the average pulse rate.
-Based on the difference of the 1st and last pulse of every 10 sec interval, and if the average of these differences is greater than 30, you are very anxious; if less than 30, you are not anxious.
+6. Based on the difference of the 1st and last pulse of every 10 sec interval, and if the average of these differences is greater than 30, you are very anxious; if less than 30, you are not anxious.
-Pulse Screen
-Range of good Heart State: 70 BPM to 90 BPM
-Pulse screen:
-Non-normal category Screen:
+7. If you are anxious, takes you to Non-normal category Screen:

      a.
-Breathing Meditation[Download Audio Files From Online] b.
-Guided Meditation [Download Audio Files From Online] c.
+Breathing Meditation[Download Audio Files From Online]

+     b.
+Guided Meditation [Download Audio Files From Online]

+     c.
 Affirmation [Download Audio Files From Online]

-           Normal Category Screen:
-     Always end the cycle with a hug from panda
+8. Normal Category Screen: Always end the cycle with a hug from panda

-Daily Mood Journal: [Extra part]

    + __Screen 1:__  [Screen 1](https://youtu.be/-dmTamqtpMo)